Pennsylvania Medicaid Dental Coverage

 Dental coverage for children: the EPSDT mandate

-Per DHS and the pa.gov dental services page, covered children's dental services include:
+Per DHS and the pa.gov dental services page, covered children's dental services include the following.

 • Routine exams and full oral evaluations